Abdominoplasty (Tummy Tuck)

 Walking in encouraged beginning right after surgery.
 Most patients feel better when they are up and moving.
 The movement helps work out the soreness, maintain strength and recover more quickly.
 Moreover, early ambulation decreases the risk of complications.
 Standing helps the lungs fully expand, and helps with digestion too.

 Hydration is also important.
 Proper hydration makes us feel better, speeds healing, and also prevents postoperative complications.
 Surgery increases the need for fluids, so it is important to drink plenty of liquids during recovery.

 Heavy lifting, more than 20 pounds, is avoided for six weeks.
 This allows the tightened muscle fascia to fully heal, and keeps everything tight.
-To help get you moving right after surgery, Dr. Mele may recommend a post-operative pain relieving pump.
-The pumps infuse local anesthesia into the operative site.
+To help get you moving right after surgery, Dr. Mele injects the area with a long acting local anesthetic.
 By delivering the pain medicine directly to the area that needs it, more effective pain relief is provided with fewer side effects.
 Since this type of anesthesia uses non-narcotic medications, there is no chance of dependency.
-Moreover, less narcotic medication is usually required when a pain pump is used.
-Unfortunately, from time to time, shortages of local anesthesia medications, limit their availability for elective use.
-Information on two of these pain relieving pumps used can be downloaded in PDF format by clicking on the following links:
+Moreover, less narcotic medication is usually required when local anesthesia is used.

-A Tummy Tuck at our San Francisco area office may be the perfect solution for you, if you are in good health, but frustrated with excess abdominal fat.
-Schedule a consultation at our Walnut Creek plastic surgery office to learn more.
+A Tummy Tuck at our San Francisco Bay Area office may be the perfect solution for you.
+If you are in good health, but frustrated with loose abdominal skin, stretched-out abdominal muscles or excess abdominal fat, give our Board Certified Plastic Surgeon a call at (925) 943-6353.
+Alternatively, you can use our online contact form to schedule a consultation in our Walnut Creek, CA, plastic surgery office to learn more.